Gale W. McGee: Vietnam War

+His strong defense of the war often put him at odds with Chairman J. William Fulbright, particularly over criticisms of U.S. military power.

+McGee debated Vietnam with Hans Morgenthau, his former University of Chicago professor, defending U.S. involvement and advocating containment, while Morgenthau opposed the war and criticized bombing campaigns.

-In July 1968, Senator Gale McGee wrote The Responsibilities of World Power in response to Senator J. William Fulbright’s The Arrogance of Power.
-McGee's book defended U.S. involvement in Vietnam, arguing that the U.S. had to prevent Southeast Asia from falling under the control of another power, particularly China.
-He dismissed claims of government deception and stressed that maintaining U.S. credibility was vital.
-In August 1968, McGee also warned of potential violence at the 1968 Democratic National Convention, where delegates clashed over Vietnam.
-McGee opposed antiwar measures in the platform, supporting Johnson's policies, and led the opposition against them.
+In 1968, McGee published The Responsibilities of World Power in response to Fulbright’s The Arrogance of Power, defending U.S. strategy and emphasizing the importance of credibility and regional stability.

-In January 1969, McGee returned to the Senate Foreign Relations Committee, vacated by antiwar candidate Eugene McCarthy.
+In January 1969, McGee returned to the Senate Foreign Relations Committee, vacated by anti-war candidate Eugene McCarthy.
 McGee's reappointment reignited his political ambitions, and his first public statement expressed support for President Nixon's Vietnamization plan to gradually withdraw U.S. troops and shift responsibility to South Vietnam.
-While continuing to back the Vietnam War, McGee also advocated for respecting the rights of antiwar protesters, urging schools to take student activists seriously.
-However, he condemned the growing antiwar movement, warning it could lead to isolationism and radicalism.
+While continuing to back the Vietnam War, McGee also advocated for respecting the rights of anti-war protesters, urging schools to take student activists seriously.
+However, he condemned the growing anti-war movement, warning it could lead to isolationism and radicalism.
 During Vietnam Moratorium Day in October 1969, McGee labeled the protests irresponsible.

 In May 1970, Senator McGee became increasingly isolated on the Senate Foreign Relations Committee as his Democratic colleagues turned against the Vietnam War.
 He initially defended Nixon's decision to invade Cambodia, urging patience, but the Kent State shooting, where National Guard troops killed four students during an anti-war protest, sparked widespread protests in Wyoming.
 The Wyoming New Democratic Coalition and Young Democrats called for Nixon's impeachment.
 McGee tried to calm the unrest, encouraging students to focus on voter registration.
 On the University of Wyoming campus, tensions over a "Kent State" flag led to a compromise, and a vote condemning the killings.

 In 1971, following the New York Times' publication of the Pentagon Papers, McGee expressed concern that the release could harm U.S. credibility, strain alliances, and fuel adversarial propaganda, while also constituting a security breach.
 He acknowledged the study's historical value but cautioned against drawing conclusions based solely on its limited scope.
 Emphasizing the importance of transparency, McGee also stressed the need for responsible handling of classified information and objective analysis.
 He warned against emotional reactions influencing public opinion or policy decisions during crises, advocating for calm and reasoned evaluation.